nolar/kopf/docs/resources.rst

     def fn(**_):
         pass

-If neither API group nor API version are specified, all resources with that name would match regardless of the API groups/versions.
+If neither the API group nor the API version is specified, all resources with that name would match regardless of the API groups/versions.
 However, it is reasonable to expect only one: